Cart

 Step 2

-Traefik can generate Let's Encrypt certificates for applications that communicate via Traefik.
-In this guide, we assume that you want to use this for your use case as well.
-For this, you use an ACME DNS challenge provider.
+Traefik can generate Let’s Encrypt certificates for applications that communicate via Traefik.
+In this guide, we assume you want to use this for your own use case as well.
+To do so, you’ll use an ACME DNS challenge provider.
 We support this option via our API.
-Please note that the provider you choose must support this functionality and that the domains you use are registered with that provider in the account you use for this guide.
+Please note that the provider you choose must support this functionality, and the domains you use must be registered with that provider in the account you use for this guide.

-Create a directory where you will store your TransIP API key, for example:
+Create a directory where you’ll store your TransIP API key, for example:

 mkdir transip

-Then, create a file in the newly created directory containing a private key for your TransIP API account, for example:
+Next, create a file in the directory you just created containing a private key from your TransIP API account, for example:

 cat << EOF > transip/transip.key